ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 - Shared database (using MySQL/MariaDB)
 - [Shared binary files](#shared-binary-files) (using NFS, or S3)

-For further details on requirements, see [Requirements page](requirements.md).
+For more information on requirements, see [Requirements page](requirements.md).

 It's also recommended to use: